Soewondo Air Force Base: Facilities

 The airport is located on 144 hectares land area.
 There is a single asphalt runway (05/23) which is 3000 m long and 45 m wide, but has only 2,900 m of usable length.
 There is no run-off space beyond the runway thresholds, and the airfield is surrounded by residential areas.
 It is often said that its location in a residential district, the wealthy Polonia area, is due to a superstition that the loud noises from aircraft drive away malevolent spirits.

-Until recently, the airport consisted of an international and domestic terminal.
+Prior to 2006, the airport consisted of an international and domestic terminal.
 A fire in the international arrivals area in 2006 caused damage to the airport, reducing the baggage reclaim area to a small section inside the terminal.
 On 2 December 2007, the domestic terminal was damaged by another fire.
 There were no injuries, and the separate international terminal was not affected.
+As a temporary measure, the government constructed a domestic terminal consisting of tent structures while plans for a permanent terminal building were being developed.

 The airport suffered from overcrowding, serving 7.5 million passengers annually in facilities designed to handle only 900,000 passengers.
 The other problems were no orderly parking space for taxis, too many porters and garbage control.
 These problems should be resolved by the construction of Kualanamu International Airport.
 Construction commenced 29 June 2006.
 It became Indonesia's 2nd-largest airport after Soekarno–Hatta International Airport and commenced operations on 25 July 2013.

 Once, there was a dilemma of whether or not to upgrade Polonia International Airport, due to the delay of the finishing of the new Kualanamu International Airport.
-This dilemma made PT Angkasa Pura II pledge to fix access roads between Mustang Street and Imam Bonjol Street.
+This dilemma made Angkasa Pura II pledge to fix access roads between Mustang Street and Imam Bonjol Street.